Orca: Naming

-They are sometimes referred to as "blackfish", a name also used for other whale species.
-"Grampus" is a former name for the species, but is now seldom used.
-This meaning of "grampus" should not be confused with the genus Grampus, whose only member is Risso's dolphin.
+They are sometimes referred to as 'blackfish', a term also used for other cetaceans.
+Historically, 'grampus' was another name for the species, though it is now rarely used.
+This usage should not be confused with the genus Grampus, which includes only Risso's dolphin (Grampus griseus).

 Taxonomy

-Orcinus orca is the only recognized extant species in the genus Orcinus, and one of many animal species originally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae.
-Konrad Gessner wrote the first scientific description of an orca in his Piscium & aquatilium animantium natura of 1558, part of the larger Historia animalium, based on examination of a dead stranded animal in the Bay of Greifswald that had attracted a great deal of local interest.
+Orcinus orca is the only extant species recognized in the genus Orcinus and one of many species originally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae.
+Conrad Gessner wrote the first scientific description of an orca in his Piscium & aquatilium animantium natura of 1558, part of the larger Historia animalium, based on examination of a dead stranded animal in the Bay of Greifswald that had attracted a great deal of local interest.

 The orca is one of 35 species in the oceanic dolphin family, which first appeared about 11 million years ago.
 The orca lineage probably branched off shortly thereafter.
-Although it has morphological similarities with the false killer whale, the pygmy killer whale and the pilot whales, a study of cytochrome b gene sequences indicates that its closest extant relatives are the snubfin dolphins of the genus Orcaella.
+Although it has morphological similarities with the false killer whale, the pygmy killer whale, and the pilot whales, a study of cytochrome b gene sequences indicates that its closest extant relatives are the snubfin dolphins of the genus Orcaella.
 However, a more recent (2018) study places the orca as a sister taxon to the Lissodelphininae, a clade that includes Lagenorhynchus and Cephalorhynchus.
 In contrast, a 2019 phylogenetic study found the orca to be the second most basal member of the Delphinidae, with only the Atlantic white-sided dolphin (Leucopleurus acutus) being more basal.

 Types

 The three to five types of orcas may be distinct enough to be considered different races, subspecies, or possibly even species (see Species problem).
 The IUCN reported in 2008, "The taxonomy of this genus is clearly in need of review, and it is likely that O. orca will be split into a number of different species or at least subspecies over the next few years."
-Although large variation in the ecological distinctiveness of different orca groups complicate simple differentiation into types, research off the west coast of North America has identified fish-eating "residents", mammal-eating "transients" and "offshores".
+Although large variation in the ecological distinctiveness of different orca groups complicates simple differentiation into types, research off the west coast of North America has identified fish-eating "residents", mammal-eating "transients" and "offshores".
 Other populations have not been as well studied, although specialized fish and mammal eating orcas have been distinguished elsewhere.
 Mammal-eating orcas in different regions were long thought likely to be closely related, but genetic testing has refuted this hypothesis.